bahamas10/dhtd/README.md

 To minimize the chance of losing the race with multiple instances of the DHT sensor gathering scripts running simultaneously, this daemon aims to be the single source of truth for the DHT sensor.

-This daemon polls the temperature and humidity data on an interval (30 seconds by default), and exposes the information over an HTTP interface.

 Example
 -------